avani17101/avani17101.github.io/_pages/about.md

 Hi, I’m Avani Gupta.

 I take inspiration from human learning to build autonomous systems.
 My research aim is to build efficient (both sample-efficient and generalizable), interpretable, and aligned autonomous systems.
 I want to solve problems to make this world a better place for everyone and advance human understanding and knowledge.
+To this end, I look to contribute to the development of transparent, interpretable, and safe AI to ensure we move towards a harmonious future.

+I look to contribute to this beatiful world in the best ways I can.
 Apart from work, I am a fitness freak and try to do regular gym.
 In my free time, you would find me reading philosophy, scientific studies, and watching documentaries/series.
-I used to draw and paint as well earlier [will post my works soon].
+I get "in the zone" or flow state while jotting new research ideas, performing kathak (in my room currently :p), and while drawing and painting.

 Here is my CV if you need one:
 <a href="{{ '/files/Avani_Gupta_Research_Resume.pdf' | relative_url }}" class="btn btn--large" target="_blank">Curriculum Vitae</a>

+Here is a summary on my work experiences and research so far:
+I officially started my research journey from the Centre for Visual Information Technology (CVIT), where I was fortunate to work with Prof. P. J. Narayanan on interpretable-human-centered concepts for model evaluation and training.

+I was also fortunate to work with Dr. Renuka Sindhgatta on real-world problems in business process automations during my internships at IBM Research.
+I combined my theoretical knowledge of reinforcement learning and interpretability to model next-best-action for business processes involving KPIs optimisations and organisational processes error handling.

+In my industry research roles, I worked on the full LLM training lifecycle in the clinical domain and code/tools-specific LLMs.
+I emphasised transparency and trust in my works: from analysing the patient embeddings of my trained foundation models for clinical coherence to open-source releases and papers on our work.
+I am also grateful to have been given the opportunity to work on real-world problems involving AI Assistants in several use cases, like information retrieval, marketing content generation, and voice call analysis.
+I ensured the safety of my deployed agents with content moderation and jailbreak attempt prevention modules.

+Currently, I am working at MBZUAI, Abu Dhabi, as an AI Engineer, where I translate real-world use cases from stakeholders to academic problem statements, bridging my industry experience with academic research rigor.
+I am interested in continuously improving AI and, at the courtesy of MBZUAI, am working with Prof. Abdalla Swikir on research in multi-agent reinforcement learning, where I aim to induce emergent behaviours for pro-social values in agents.

 ---